 Porter-Leath's Teacher Excellence Program also has a specialized focus on social-emotional training for early childhood educators.
 In order to perform at their best, early childhood educators must understand young children's ability to regulate their emotions and to relate to the world.
 Children's social environment can affect their classroom behavior and academic performance long after preschool, so it is critical that all educators are able to model responsible emotional management, decision making and relationship skills.

-Deaunn J. Stovall is Porter-Leath’s Social Emotional Learning Manager and previously served the organization as an Education Specialist and Instructional Coach.
+Deaunn J. Stovall is Porter-Leath’s Teaching and Learning Manager and previously served the organization as an Education Specialist, Instructional Coach and Social Emotional Learning Manager.
 Ms. Stovall manages the Social Emotional Health program in partnership with the Momentous Institute.
 This initiative successfully integrates a culture of Social Emotional Learning in Porter-Leath classrooms by implementing a multidisciplinary, strategic intervention team curriculum and video coaching with proven student and teacher outcomes.

 Ms. Stovall developed a Parent Engagement approach for Porter-Leath with a Social Emotional focus designed for intentional family/child interactions, parent education and at-home social emotional awareness.